conduktor/conduktor-coding-challenge/software-engineers/README.md

 Don't hesitate to do the challenges presented here and tell us: jobs@conduktor.io!

 We're hiring Software Engineers familiar with the Apache Kafka ecosystem (as Developers & Ops) and the JVM (Kotlin/Scala/ZIO), with an interest for smart UI/UX.

-More details: https://www.conduktor.io/jobs/
+# 1. The Job requirements

+Please confirm that you fit our position: [Software Engineers](https://apply.workable.com/conduktor/j/A7E3C47339/).

+# 2. The Application Process

+Please read this if you want to apply: [How our Application process works?](../application-process.md).

+This is necessary to ensure your application process will be smooth.

-# The Challenge
+# 3. The Challenge

-## 1/ Build a mini-Conduktor
+## Build a mini-Conduktor

 Write an application that displays records flowing from a topic I've selected.